TatzuKudu/hexagothic/README.md

 # hexagothic
-Hexagothic is a typeface project.
+Hexagothic is a decorative typeface designed by Zihan Li (username: Tatzu Kudu).
+This font is free for commercial use.